-Short term disability income is taxable if your employer shares in the cost of your disability premium.
-Many employee disability programs operate in this manner, and many employers elect to provide disability insurance as a paid company entitlement.
+Short-term disability income is taxable if your employer shares in the cost of your premium.
+Many employee programs operate in this manner, and many employers elect to provide the policies as a paid company entitlement.
 Make sure you understand if your employer is paying a portion of your premium.

-Your disability income will be taxable proportionately to the premium paid by your employer, and the portion paid by you using after tax payroll deductions.
+Your claims payments will be taxable proportionately to the premium paid by your employer, and the portion paid by you using after tax payroll deductions.

-Short term disability insurance is taxable when you pay for the premiums using pre-tax deductions.
+Short-term disability insurance is taxable when you pay for the premiums using pre-tax deductions.
 There are many tax savings advantages to pre-taxing insurance deductions.
-Since short term disability insurance makes claims payments directly to you, you should understand the implications when you use the policy.
+Since the policy makes claims payments directly to you, you should understand the implications.

 If you pay the premium with pretax dollars, your claims payment will be taxable income.
-Also, your employer will need to fund their portion of FICA tax during your period of disability.
-The insurance carrier will send a 1099 notice to your employer.
+In addition, your employer will need to fund their portion of FICA tax during the time you are unable to work.
+The carrier will send a 1099 notice to your employer.

 After tax Premiums

 If you paid the premium entirely yourself using after-tax dollars, then your claim payment will be income tax free.
 This is a great way to replace more than 66% of your take home pay.
-Let’s look at an example.
+Let us look at an example.

-Let’s say you earn $54,000 per year.
+Let us say you earn $54,000 per year.
 Your monthly gross would be $4,500 per month, and your take home pay would be about $3,000 per month.
-Short term disability will replace up to 2/3 of your gross income – or $3,000 per month – equaling your take-home-pay.
+Short-term disability will replace up to 2/3 of your gross income – or $3,000 per month – equaling your take-home-pay.

 Many women planning a pregnancy opt for after tax payments in order to maximize maternity leave pay.
 When the odds are stacked in your favor, maximize your bet.
-Paying taxes on your short term disability maternity leave payment is the last thing new parents should have to face.
-Just when you need the extra cash the most, along comes a tax bill.
+Paying taxes on your short-term disability maternity leave payment is the last thing new parents should have to face.
+Just when you need the cash the most, along comes a tax bill.

 Tax Deductible Premiums

-There are precise definitions who qualifies as self employed.
-The instructions clearly allow for a health insurance deduction, but do not specifically list short term disability.
+There are precise definitions for who qualifies as self-employed.
+The instructions clearly allow for a health insurance deduction.
 Disability insurance is commonly classified as supplemental health insurance – so an argument could be made.